 This is the scenario we are all familiar with and any stressor (internal, perceived or external) will result in us adjusting something to deal with it more efficiently.

-So with heart rate we can easily see
+So with heart rate we can easily see that it:

 Our equivalent of the conductor is your breathing.
 If we can teach you to breath at your pace (between 4.5 and 7 breaths per minute), you become the conductor and everything starts to play together.
 Your heart rate starts to swing dramatically at a regular rate.